shoumi62/ACServerManager/README.md

 This is the installation guide for a Windows machine, to review the Linux installation guide go [here](https://github.com/jo3stevens/ACServerManager/blob/master/README_Linux.md).

 ## Updates
+25/12/2017
+* Add support for uploading tracks (both single and multi-layout) and cars
+* Add support for removing existing tracks and cars
+* Bumping version of ACManager to 1.0.0!

 21/12/2017
 * Update for 1.16 AC patch
+* Added local car / skins generation script for v1.16 AC original + DLC content

 24/05/2017
 * Update for 1.14 AC patch